oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 ##### Nested Expand Options

-The `expand` option followed by an empty set of parens means that no properties can be expanded.
+The `expand` option followed by an empty set of curly braces means that no properties can be expanded.

 Collection-valued navigation properties can include nested expand [expand](#expand-option), [filter](#filter-option), [orderBy](#orderby-option), [top/skip](#top-and-skip-options) and [count](#count-option) options, as appropriate.